Aciculidae

-The Aciculidae are a family of minute land snails which have opercula (an operculum is a little door that closes the shell when the animal retracts into it).
-In other words, Aciculidae are terrestrial operculate gastropods.
+The Aciculidae are a family of small land snails that have opercula.

 Even though Aciculidae are land snails, they live in rather wet conditions, among mosses and dead leaves and they have sometimes been described as "winkles come ashore".

 Taxonomy

 Previously this family was placed in the infraorder Littorinimorpha, in the suborder Hypsogastropoda in the order Sorbeoconcha in the taxonomy of the Gastropoda by Ponder & Lindberg (1997).

 The family Aciculidae is in the informal group Architaenioglossa, belonging to the clade Caenogastropoda, (according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005).
 This family has no subfamilies according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005.

 In the Taxonomy of the Gastropoda (Bouchet et al., 2017), it was placed under Cyclophoroidea.

 Genera

 Genera within the family Aciculidae include: